How to Run an Effective Meeting

 Planning a Meeting

-An effective team meeting, should leave a lasting impression.
-The aim should be to:
+An effective meeting should leave a lasting impression by:

 AZTech Training & Consultancy